Doctor of Philosophy in Geosciences Program Description

 2) the candidate must present a record of a minimum of three refereed journal publications or one major book during the last five year period; and

+3) the faculty member must have evidence of submitting at least one grant application for external funding during the same five year period.
 Both doctoral and graduate faculty are reviewed every five years by the Geosciences Graduate Program Committee to verify maintained graduate or doctoral faculty status.
 A faculty member may ask to be reviewed for change from graduate faculty status to doctoral faculty status at any time.
 Faculty members who meet the criteria for doctoral faculty status are referred to the Chair of Geosciences for recommendation of appointment by the Dean of the College.
 Research professors and outside professionals, such as employees of USGS, etc, with appropriate graduate credentials may serve on a dissertation committee at the discretion of the Geosciences Graduate Program Committee, and may serve as the Chair of a doctoral committee in Geosciences provided a regular faculty member serves as Co-Chair of the committee.

 The Geosciences Graduate Program Committee is also responsible for recommending admission of students into the program.
 The Department Chair appoints a four member subcommittee from its membership to serve as the Graduate Admissions Committee for the doctoral program.
 The Chair of this subcommittee must be a regular faculty member in the Department of Geosciences, and is normally the Graduate Program Director of the Department.